Texiwill/aac-lib/vsm/README.md

 missing definition files that cause the VMware version to stop working.
 It also finds packages not in the definitions yet.
 It is also possible to find the latest of every package.

+As of v6.4.0 LinuxVSM now uses the My VMware API for all things but login.
+This has made the code more resilient to changes from VMware.

 As of v6.0.0 LinuxVSM has moved to 100% My VMware capability.
 This often requires an appropriate entitlement to download anything.
 This is a change